SEO Basics – An Introduction

 Content and Sitemap

-One of the keys to high website ranking are still “keywords”, i.e. terms that someone who is looking for your offer could enter.
-If you are Miller Roofing in City, “Roofing” is of course the central keyword.
+One of the keys to high website ranking is still “keywords”, i.e. terms that someone who is looking for your offer could enter.
+If you are Miller Roofing in City, “Roofing” is, of course, the central keyword.
 A popular trick: Enter the main keyword into Google search (possibly with a space) and use the automatically displayed terms yourself.
 Helpful keyword tools are also the Google Keyword-Planner or Hypersuggest.
 Use keywords in headlines, text, and metadata.

 Avoidance of keyword stuffing